Dame Cacao is a global resource for passionate chocolate lovers looking for the best chocolate & experiences around the

 Eat Better Chocolate; Change the World

 Over the years, I've interned with a professional chocolatier, worked on a coffee & cacao plantation, and guided tours in a chocolate museum.

 I became a certified chocolate maker through Ecole Chocolat, and a member of the Fine Chocolate Industry Association.
-I’ve been tasting craft chocolate for almost a decade now, building both a knowledge base and a solid community of human resources.
+I've been tasting craft chocolate for well over a decade now, building both a knowledge base and a solid community of human resources.
 During my searches for the best chocolates, I feel blessed to also be able to fulfill my thirst for travel.

 Whether you're a chocolate lover, traveler, or world changer, there's something in this community for you.
 Feel free to join me on any part of my journey, as I travel slowly & experience life.
 Connect with me on social media.
 Ask for a bar recommendation, why don't you?